mnru/hee/README.md

 ### Example

-Consider the term `swap compose apply 1 +`.
+Consider the expression `swap compose apply 1 +`.
 We'll perform type inference on this expression by evaluating one type judgement at a time.

 First, `swap`.
 This is viewed as a composition with the empty term, so we'll